 Promoting cultural and educational projects

 Our projects in the field of education help to improve school and university education.
-In a quest to spark young people’s interest in science, we hold competitions, recognize special achievements and offer opportunities for hands-on learning.
+In order to spark young people’s interest in science, we organize competitions, recognize special achievements and offer opportunities for hands-on learning.

-Apart from our educational projects, we also further music and literature.
+Apart from our educational projects, we promote music and literature.
 We are convinced that culture inspires people – and that inspiration can lead to progress.
 We also help to strengthen inclusion and tolerance by sparking young people’s interest in culture.

 Like music, literature is an important mediator between cultures.
 We therefore award five literary prizes worldwide: in Germany, Italy, India, Japan, and Russia.
-We award some annually, others every two years.
-We thus mainly recognize those authors who build bridges between cultures, as well as between literature and science.
-The Merck Translator Award ceremony in Russia took place virtually in 2020 because of the constraints imposed due to the pandemic.
-The Johann Heinrich Merck Prize was also awarded under Covid-19 restrictions.
+These awards mainly recognize authors who build bridges between cultures as well as between literature and science.

 More information about our cultural and educational projects can be found on our website Our Good Deeds.